 Further information can be found in the Tourismusnetzwerk or summarised as an image film.

 Tourism Data Management North Rhine-Westphalia – Open, Linked, Digital

 Today’s guests are digitally on the move.
 The smartphone and other mobile devices have become a constant companion for people.
 They communicate via social media, get their information on a wide variety of platforms and book their restaurant visit, museum tour and accommodation wherever they happen to be.
 This change in people’s information and travel behaviour, along with the diversification of output channels and new developments in the areas of Big Data, the Internet of Things or Artificial Intelligence, is one of the major challenges facing the industry today.

 This is where the project “Tourist Data Management North Rhine-Westphalia – Open, Linked, Digital”, funded by the state of North Rhine-Westphalia and the EU, comes into play.
 With this project, Tourismus NRW e.V., together with its regional partners and the support of the Fraunhofer Institute for Software and Systems Engineering (ISST), wants to ensure that North Rhine-Westphalia is fit for the future as a travel destination – and thereby implements central requirements of the state tourism strategy.

 Making NRW more visible as a travel destination by way of high-quality data of its own

-Technically, a state-wide data hub was therefore created for NRW tourism, which enables the exchange and linking of data within NRW (as well as beyond).
+Technically, a state-wide data hub was therefore created for NRW tourism, which enables the exchange as well as the networking of data within NRW (but also beyond).